ECOWAS sanctions: Nigeria cuts power supply to Niger

 Coup D’etat: Blackout As Nigeria Reportedly Cuts Power Supply to Niger Republic

-BBC News reported that Niger’s electricity company Nigelec saying Nigeria cut its supply.
+BBC News reported that Niger’s electricity company Nigelec confirmed the development and noted that it is because Nigeria cut its supply.
 Nigeria is a major supplier of electricity to Niger, its neighbour to the North.

 Coup: ECOWAS sanctions on Niger